Constraint Inference in Control Tasks from Expert Demonstrations via Inverse Optimization: Constraint Inference

 where

 Rearranging~\eqref{eq:orig_bind_cnstr} we obtain

 where

 Since $\tilde{X}_{\mathcal{T}_i}$ is full row rank given the linear independence of $x_{t_{i,j}}, j=1,\ldots,n$, $c_i$ can be recovered exactly.
 The non-binding states can be used to determine the sign of the constraint inequality. \end{proof} For the remainder of the paper we will regard the right-hand side of the constraints unknown as well.
 To deal with the unknown right-hand side parameter $d_i$, $i\in\{1,\dots,M\}$, we expand the state dimension by one element that corresponds to the right-hand side of the constraints to simplify notation.
-More specifically, $x_t:=[x_t,1]\in\mathbb{R}^{n+1}$ and
+More specifically, $x_t:=[x_t,1]^{\top}\in\mathbb{R}^{n+1}$ and

 Now each constraint can be compactly written as $c_i^{\top}x_t\leq 0$ where $c_i^{\top}:=[c_i^{\top},-d_i]\in\mathbb{R}^{n+1}$.
 Exact constraint inference in this case can occur in a similar way to Proposition~\ref{prop:exact_rec_known_d} and under the same assumptions.
 More specifically, the right-hand-side of the constraints can be set equal to an arbitrary value and the inferred constraints will be inferred up to scale.
-The above result suggests that, we can infer the exact constraints under the strong assumptions that we know the total number of constraints and the time instance of the bindingness.
+The above result suggests that, we can infer the exact constraints under the strong assumptions that we know the total number of constraints and for which states the constraints are binding.
 In this work, we are primarily interested in providing a framework for constraint inference in challenging scenaria in which the actual number of constraints and the time steps at which the constraints are binding, if at all, are unknown.
 To solve this challenging problem, we utilize the following KKT residual objective formulation, which is a general framework that allows for constraint inference in the most general settings.